facebookresearch/dynabench/docs/owners.md

 3. Add other task owners, if applicable
 4. Add your relevant (leaderboard/non-leaderboard) datasets
 5. Submit at least one model for evaluation
-6. Create a round of data collection with a model in the loop
+6. Put one or more models in the loop for data collection, if desired.
-7. If applicable, add contexts
+7. Add contexts.

 You can now collect new data, or if you like just use Dynabench as a leaderboard platform and start collecting data against your state-of-the-art models at a later stage.